cmccarthyIrl/testng-reporting-utilities/README.md

 ### XrayService

 The `XrayService` class provides methods for interacting with the Xray API to send test reports to Jira Xray.
 It handles authentication, test report import, and error handling.

+### Email Service

+The `EmailService` class handles sending emails with test execution results.

+### Slack Service

+The `SlackService` class provides methods for interacting with the Slack API to send test reports to Slack .

 ## Usage